Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Dry

 It features a small shower on one side of the rig with a toilet across the hall in a rather unique design.
-The shower is larger than you’d expect (at least in a small C) and by putting it on one side of the RV separate from the toilet they end up using the space a little more efficiently.
+The shower is larger than I’d expect (at least in a small C), and by putting it on one side of the RV separate from the toilet, the space is used efficiently.

-But that’s not the only unique design within the Cross Trek.
+But that’s not the only unique design within the Cross Trail.
 This rig also has an absolutely huge storage capacity in the rear of the motorhome.
-There’s actually so much room there that you could get creative and turn this into 2 bedroom RV!
-Yep, there really is that much extra space in there.
+There’s actually so much room there that I could get creative and turn this into 2 bedroom RV!
+Yep, there really is that much extra space in there, I could fit another bed.

-However, this unique feature comes at a cost and they’re able to get so much space in thereby greatly elevating the bed.
-That means you’re not going to have much room to move around or sit up in bed and you won’t have a bedroom in the way that other RVs might.
-I keep talking about how impressive the storage is in this RV but you probably need to see it for yourself so make sure to check out the video below.
+However, this unique feature comes at a cost and they’re able to get so much space in by greatly elevating the bed.
+This means there’s not much room to move around or sit up in bed, and it’s not possible to have a bedroom in the way other RVers might.
+I keep talking about how impressive the storage is in this RV, but I think it’s worth seeing it for yourself, so be sure to check out the video below:

-The toilet is nothing to write home about and the major downside is its plastic but it’s hard to get much more than that in a small rig.
+The toilet is nothing to write home about, and the major downside is that it’s plastic, but it’s hard to get much more than that in a small rig.
 Another positive here is that the bathroom features a lot of storage space in the form of cabinets.
 Again, this all makes this small little RV feel like it has a proper bathroom!

 2. Winnebago Minnie Winnie 22R